Ludwig Erhard: Early career

 After his graduation they moved to Fürth and he became an executive in his father's company in 1925.
 Erhard spent the next three years as a mostly unemployed academic.
 His father retired in 1928.
 The same year, thanks to the help of Rieger and Oppenheimer, Erhard became a part-time research assistant at the Institut für Wirtschaftsbeobachtung der deutschen Fertigware (Economic Observation of the German Finished Goods Industry), a marketing research institute founded by Wilhelm Rudolf Mann and :de:Wilhelm Vershofen.
 Later, he became deputy director of the institute.

 During World War II he worked on concepts for a postwar peace; however, officially such studies were forbidden by the Nazis, who had declared 'total war'.
 As a result, Erhard lost his job in 1942, but continued to work on the subject by order of the Reichsgruppe Industrie.
 He wrote War Finances and Debt Consolidation (orig: Kriegsfinanzierung und Schuldenkonsolidierung) in 1944; in this study he assumed that Germany had already lost the war.
 He sent his thoughts to Carl Friedrich Goerdeler, a central figure in the German resistance to Nazism, who recommended Erhard to his comrades.
 Erhard also discussed his concept with Otto Ohlendorf, deputy secretary of state in the Reichsministerium für Wirtschaft.
 Ohlendorf himself spoke out for "active and courageous entrepreneurship (aktives und wagemutiges Unternehmertum)", which was intended to replace bureaucratic state planning of the economy after the war.
-Erhard was an outsider who completely rejected Nazism, supported resistance, and endorsed efforts to produce an economic revival during the postwar period.

-Post-war Career
+Post-war career

 When the war had finished, Erhard became an economic consultant.
 Under the Bizone established by the American and British administration in 1947, he led the Sonderstelle Geld und Kredit ("Special Office for Money and Credit"), an expert commission preparing the currency reform in Germany's western zones of occupation.
 The commission began its deliberations in October 1947, and the following April produced the so-called Homburg plan, elements of which were adopted by the Allies in the currency reform that set the stage for the recovery of the economy.

 In April 1948, Erhard was elected director of economics by the Bizonal Economic Council.
 On 20 June 1948, the Deutsche Mark was introduced.
 Erhard abolished the price-fixing and production controls that had been enacted by the military administration.
 This exceeded his authority, but he succeeded with this step.
+In July 1948, a group of southwest German businessmen attacked the restrictive credit policy of Erhard as Economic Director.
+While Erhard had designed this policy to assure currency stability and stimulate the economy via consumption, business feared the scarcity of investment capital would hinder economic recovery.